toammann/Multilayer_SMA2Microstrip/readme.md

-# An Open Source SMA Coaxial to Microstrip Transition
+# An Open Source Multilayer SMA Coaxial to Microstrip Transition

 Recently I came across [openEMS](https://www.openems.de/), a free and open electromagnetic field solver using the FDTD method.